You are currently viewing The Tale of Kenya’s IMF Loans and Baba Wamaitha

 Otherwise, had he been in the IMF, I would have sworn he has Singh’s first cousins in Nyeri Town – sons of Wanjiku and Baba Wamaitha is his relative.

-Now, with my village thinking – you know I am a villager – IMF has been behaving like Baba Wamaitha only that there was only one person (the man), one wife and several children who had to pay him the loan in the village.
 The IMF loans will be paid by 57 million Kenyans (the actual number is over a 60million, but this is Kenya, we do not count the number of children in a family, and old people – it is un-African and against the GenZs motivation).
 There are many men, many wives and many children.

 Who Pays IMF Loans?